Author: Karsten Krüger

 Authors: Baumgartl, Bernd & Mariani, Michele

-The sudden change in the labour demand has led to an upgrading of jobs which sometimes has been found to deepen inequalities, both with respect to the least skilled workers and with respect to the high-skilled ones.
-All this creates new social risks and calls for an active response also by Higher Education Institutions.
-To face contemporary challenges, contribute to social cohesion and sustainable economical development, EU higher education institutions must further engage in local and global reflections, being active agents in the creation of the future society.
-Curricular adaptations, lifelong learning, assistance in the transition from education to learning, provision of equal opportunities for all, are all relevant and challenging tasks which definitely are part of the contemporary role of EU Universities.
+The transformation of the labour markets has deepened inequalities, between least skilled workers and high-skilled ones.
+This creates new social risks and calls for proactive strategies also by Higher Education Institutions.
+To face contemporary challenges, contribute to social cohesion and sustainable economical development, EU higher education institutions must further engage as active agents in the creation of the future society.
+Curricular adaptations, lifelong learning, assistance in the transition of the education system from education to learning, provision of equal opportunities for all, are all relevant and challenging tasks which definitely are part of the contemporary role of EU Universities.